tkrojer/XChemExplorer/README.md

 XChemExplorer (XCE) is a data-management and workflow tool to support large-scale simultaneous analysis of protein-ligand complexes during structure-based ligand discovery (SBLD).

 The user interfaces of established crystallographic software packages such as CCP4 [Winn et al. (2011), Acta Cryst.
 D67, 235-242] or PHENIX [Adams et al. (2010), Acta Cryst.
-D66, 213-221] have entrenched the paradigm that a `project' is concerned with solving one structure.
+D66, 213-221] have entrenched the paradigm that a 'project' is concerned with solving one structure.
 This does not hold for SBLD, where many almost identical structures need to be solved and analysed quickly in one batch of work.
 Functionality to track progress and annotate structures is essential.

 XCE provides an intuitive graphical user interface which guides the user from data processing, initial map calculation, ligand identification and refinement up until data dissemination.
 It provides multiple entry points depending on the need of each project, enables batch processing of multiple data sets and records metadata, progress and annotations in an SQLite database.